furious-05/furious-05.github.io/_posts/2025-08-31-Eureka-writeups.md

 9 rows in set (0.000 sec)

 ```

-We were not able to crack the password.
+## Web (Port 8761)

+We were unable to crack the passwords from the database.
+However, we already obtained valid credentials earlier from the JSON file using the Heapdump Analyzer.
+These credentials can be used to log in to the application.

 ```
 http://furni.htb:8761